Table of Contents

 Employees are less likely to provide feedback or criticism of existing processes if they don’t feel supported to share ideas.

 COVID-19 has only exacerbated many of the issues that make developing business capabilities difficult.
-Fewer in-person training sessions, fewer face-to-face interactions, and an increase in “unseen” labor make it difficult for employees and decision-makers to contextualize their work within the organization’s framework.
+Fewer in-person training sessions, fewer face-to-face interactions, and an increase in “unseen” labour make it difficult for employees and decision-makers to contextualize their work within the organization’s framework.
 However, that’s not a reason for organizations to delay or eliminate change management.

 This article will discuss how businesses can create business resiliency and close the capability gap from an at-home working environment.